yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Troubleshooting.rst

 This will first erase your old system, including your rootfs and then write the new image and reboot your router.
 If you switch between the different root filesystems, cleaning up old stuff is mandatory, otherwise your router may not boot.

-If the damage has already happened, eg. you flashed with an image, and now the router is cycling, you simply flash with whatever your router had before.
+If the damage has already happened, eg. you flashed with an image, and now the router is cycling during boot, you simply flash with whatever your router had before.
 (Eg. if you were going from jffs2 to squashfs, you simply flash it with jffs2 again, and the router will boot again).
 Now you can follow the above procedure.

 Another way to make the change, (for instance, if you don't understand how to do the above), is to log into your router with telnet or ssh.
 You make sure boot_wait is like you want it, then you erase everything using the command: